Colors and patterns

-The Labradoodle breed originated in Australia in the 70’s with a purposeful cross of a Labrador Retriever and a Standard Poodle, in search of a low allergy Guide Dog.
+The Labradoodle breed originated in Australia in the 70’s with a purposeful cross of a Labrador Retriever and a Standard Poodle, (plus a bit of spaniel )in search of a low allergy Guide Dog.
 The combination produced dogs with the friendly, easygoing personality of the Labrador, the intelligence of the poodle, in a allergy friendly and low shedding all in one! all that and the bonus of a lack of that “doggy smell”.
 Later miniature poodles were introduced to the mix and the result is a variation in sizes Standard, Medium and Miniature.

 The “American labradoodle is strictly a cross of Labrador retriever and Poodle.
 While the Australian Labradoodle has some spaniel also added to the mix , somewhere along the line.
 The Australian Labradoodle (ALD) usually is thicker boned than it’s American counterpart.*

-Labradoodles are known for their carefree touseled look, their allergy friendly and low to non-shedding coats.
-They are slightly heavier then a standard Poodle and have strong front limbs.
-Their coat can be anywhere from slightly wavy to curly and should be 2 to 4 inches long but will grow longer and they come in a variety of colors and color patterns They have outstanding intelligence and are highly trainable.
+Labradoodles are known for their carefree tossled and have strong front limbs.
+Their coat can be anywhere from slightly wavy to curly and should be 2 to 4 inches long but will grow longer.
+They come in a variety of colors and color patterns They have outstanding intelligence and are highly trainable.
 Labradoodles make terrific family dogs.

 The crosses that produce both Labradoodles and Goldendoodles result in hybrid vigor.
 This is a phenomenon that occurs with the first cross of two unrelated purebred lines.
 It results in the off spring being stronger and healthier than either parent line.
 This occurs because the parents are unlikely to carry the same genetic weaknesses.